ysant77/IRS-PM-2023-10-28-GRP6-AIPoweredHealthConditionMonitoringAndNutritionalPlanning/SystemCode/frontend/README.md

 0. Node.js is required.
 [Download here.](https://nodejs.org/en/download)

+   Open Command Prompt (do not use anaconda shell).
 Check installation using:

 ```
 npm -v
 ```

-1. Under this directory, run the following command in console to install required node packages.
+1. Change directory to Systemcode/frontend.
+Under this directory, run the following command in console to install required node packages.

    A directory called `node_modules` should appear once the installation succeeded.
 (Size is around 90+ MiB)